-This cycle can be executed in the FUNCTION MODE MILL machining modes.
+This cycle can be executed in the FUNCTION MODE MILL machining mode.

 Execution of the program run is delayed by the programmed DWELL TIME.
 A dwell time can be used for purposes such as chip breaking.
-The cycle becomes effective as soon as it has been defined in the NC program.
+The cycle takes effect as soon as it has been defined in the NC program.
 Modal conditions such as spindle rotation are not affected.